 The Global Agreement has created a comprehensive free trade area between Mexico and the EU, covering trade in both goods and services.
-In the years following the entry into force of the Agreement, bilateral trade between the EU and Mexico grew by more than 140 %.
 As a consequence, Mexico has become one of EU’s most important commercial partners in Latin America, with significant growth potential.
-The EU is Mexico’s second trading partner after the USA.
+The EU is Mexico’s third trading partner after the USA.

 The EU and Mexico legal, institutional and operational framework

 High-Level Political Dialogue:

 In legal terms, the Global Agreement institutionalizes a regular, high-level political dialogue between Mexico and the European Union through a number of fora in which their relations are coordinated, monitored and given political impetus "covering all bilateral and international matters of mutual interest":

 Summits are held every two in order to raise the political profile of their bilateral relations and to maintain regular contacts at the highest level.

 The VII EU- Mexico Summit was held on the 12th June 2015 in Brussels, Belgium.
 Leaders agreed to take action to update the Global Agreement, which entered into force in the year 2000, to renew political dialogue, cooperation and the economic partnership.
 They also stressed the importance of reinforcing the Strategic Partnership as well as the convergence in positions in multiple issues of the international agenda, such as:

 • Climate change and environment